How to Optimise Content for Social Media Distribution

 Put more thought into your graphics

 Consider how you can merge your headline and your graphic to instil the most amount of intrigue and encourage the biggest response.
 In order to utilise networks such as Instagram, you can also create bespoke graphics making use of figures and specific specks of information from your article, and include the URL in your page header.
+Make sure to include the keyword you are focusing on as your ALT-TEXT caption too.

 Get your colleagues involved in distribution